Covenant Enforcement

 |

-Common Lot Maintenance Violations
+Common UNIT Maintenance Violations

-- Excessive weeds in the rockbeds and planters
+- Excessive weeds in alleyway rockbeds

-- Excessive weeds in the lawn
+- Excessive rocks from rockbeds in the alleyway

 Rental Properties